Coprime integers: Notation and testing

 When the integers a and b are coprime, the standard way of expressing this fact in mathematical notation is to indicate that their greatest common divisor is one, by the formula gcd(a, b) = 1 or (a, b) = 1.
 In their 1989 textbook Concrete Mathematics, Ronald Graham, Donald Knuth, and Oren Patashnik proposed an alternative notation $a\perp b$ to indicate that a and b are relatively prime and that the term "prime" be used instead of coprime (as in a is prime to b).

 A fast way to determine whether two numbers are coprime is given by the Euclidean algorithm and its faster variants such as binary GCD algorithm or Lehmer's GCD algorithm.

-The number of integers coprime with a positive integer n, between 1 and n, is given by Euler's totient function, also known as Euler's phi function, φ(n).
+The number of integers coprime to a positive integer n, between 1 and n, is given by Euler's totient function, also known as Euler's phi function, φ(n).

 A set of integers can also be called coprime if its elements share no common positive factor except 1.
 A stronger condition on a set of integers is pairwise coprime, which means that a and b are coprime for every pair (a, b) of different integers in the set.
 The set {2, 3, 4} is coprime, but it is not pairwise coprime since 2 and 4 are not relatively prime.